MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 The extended properties OS descriptor has two components

 - A fixed-length header section
-- One or more variable length custom properties sections, which follows the header section
+- One or more variable length custom properties sections, which follow the header section

 #### Microsoft OS 1.0 Descriptor Header Section